 Where to Stay in Burlington

-The Hotel Vermont is easily the top rated hotel in Burlington and we, of course had to stay there.
+The Hotel Vermont is easily the top-rated hotel in Burlington and we had to stay there.
 Self-described as “full of comparable contradictions” and is THE place to stay in downtown Burlington.
 Many of the surrounding options are tired looking, corporate hotel chains, and are only slightly cheaper.
-What we loved about the hotel was not only its location, ideal for exploring downtown Burlington, but the hotel’s modern-rustic design apparent from the moment you walk through the lobby door.
+What we loved about the hotel was not only its location, ideal for exploring downtown Burlington but the hotel’s modern-rustic design clear from the moment you walk through the lobby door.

 Our room was spacious, beautifully designed, and had a view of Lake Champlain!
 One cool aspect was that the room was decorated with local goods that could be purchased directly from the hotel like the blanket, a serving tray butcher block, and coffee mugs.
 If you’re looking for the best option in Burlington then our recommendation is the Hotel Vermont.